Buffalo Wings

 How to cut chicken wings into party wings

-1. Start by locating the joint between the drumette and the wingette.
-There will be a natural bend in the wing where the two sections meet.
+1. Find the joint between the drumette and the flat.
+There’s a natural bend where the two sections meet.

-3. Repeat this process to separate the flat wingette from the wing tip.
-Discard the wing tip.
+3. Repeat to separate the flat from the wing tip.
+Discard the tip (or freeze for stock).

 Chicken wings baked and coated with buffalo sauce and topped with black pepper and minced parsley.